oroce/BLE-CC254x-1.4.0/README.txt

 - The gyroscope would draw continuous 6mA when enabled.
 The updated code now performs a read and turns off the gyro after 60ms.

-- The master’s host would accept invalid connection parameters requested by the Slave, and would send back the Connection Parameter Update Response with ‘parameters accepted’.
+- The masterâ€™s host would accept invalid connection parameters requested by the Slave, and would send back the Connection Parameter Update Response with â€˜parameters acceptedâ€™.
 The host now performs validation on these parameters.

 - When coming out of sleep, the HCI_EXT_ExtendRfRangeCmd would override